zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 >
 > *(Psalms 34:18 NLT)*

-> O my people, trust in him at all times.
-Pour out your heart to him, for God is our refuge.
+> O my people, trust in him at all times. **Pour out your heart to him, for God is our refuge**.
 >
 > *(Psalms 62:8 NLT)*